U.S. Route 6: Iowa

-US 6 enters Iowa at Council Bluffs, across the Missouri River from Omaha where it intersects I‑29 within the first mile.
+From the Nebraska state line, US 6 enters Iowa at Council Bluffs, across the Missouri River from Omaha where it intersects I‑29 within the first mile.
 Through Council Bluffs, it travels south concurrent with I‑29, then turns east to run concurrent with I‑29 and I‑80.
 Where I-29 and I-80 split, US 6 continues northeast concurrent with I-80.
 The concurrency with I-80 ends at the interchange with East Kanesville Boulevard, on the northeast side of Council Bluffs, at which point US 6 turns east to run through rural Pottawattamie County.
 Further east, the highway briefly overlaps US 59 near Oakland and continues east until Lewis.
 There, it turns sharply north-northeast to Atlantic where joins US 71 until I‑80.
 It overlaps I‑80 between US 71 and US 169 at De Soto.
 US 6 travels north with US 169 to Adel, then turns east to go toward Des Moines.
 It enters the Des Moines metro area along Hickman Road in Waukee and then forms the border between Urbandale to the north and Clive and Windsor Heights to the south.
 In Des Moines, Iowa Highway 28 (Iowa 28) joins US 6 at 63rd Street, and the two highways head east and north on Merle Hay Road.
 US 6 splits away at Douglas Avenue and it continues east.
 Near the Des Moines River, Douglas Avenue becomes Euclid Avenue.
 In the northeastern part of the city, it intersects US 69 and I‑235.
 The highway turns onto Hubbell Avenue and heads into Altoona where it meets US 65 and rejoins I‑80.

 East of the Des Moines metropolitan area, US 6 again overlaps I‑80 until they reach Newton.
 There, it splits away to the north and runs parallel to the Interstate.
 It passes through Grinnell, Marengo, and the Amana Colonies before arriving in Coralville.
 In Iowa City, it passes through the University of Iowa campus on the banks of the Iowa River.
 The highway heads southeast from Iowa City toward West Liberty and then more easterly to Wilton.
 At Wilton, the highway heads north to rejoin I‑80 until they reach Davenport.
 After a short overlapping of I‑280, US 6 enters the city along Kimberly Road, on which it remains until I‑74.
 The two routes then run south to cross the Mississippi River into Illinois on the I-74 Bridge.